peterGdot/Pyther.WindowX/README.md

  - `WindowState` - the window state (`Normal`, `Minimized` or `Maximized`)
  - `ResizeMode` - the resize modes (`NoResize`, `CanMinimize`, `CanResize` or `CanResizeWithGrip`)
  - `WindowStyle` - the window sytle (`None`, `SingleBorderWindow`, `ThreeDBorderWindow` or `ToolWindow`)
+ - `Icon` - the icon path of an embedded resource ("namespace.path.file")

 All properties are made available in the XAML layout files.
 It will also take DPI scaling into account.